thinkinglabs/thinkinglabs.github.io/_drafts/why-do-teams-think-trunk-based-development-does-not-work.md

 This typically evokes the idea that single-branch development requires a "mature" team, whatever mature means.
 Which somehow confirms the lack of engineering skills that teams at all means do not want to face.
 Fairly contradicting.
 If mature means experienced, yes, that is certainly helpful, but not required.
 We have seen successful novice teams with single-branch development as well as so-called experienced teams failing due to insufficient skills.
 Note that in the 90s, many Extreme Programming practitioners were beginners.

 Furthermore, it is challenging to convince teams that the initial effort to learn incremental development skills is rewarding.
-For them, it is "faster", "easier" to complete the task in a big batch and release it.
+For them, it is "faster" and "easier" to complete the task in a big batch and release it.
 Completely oblivious of the risks.
 Again, fairly contradicting, as those same teams implement onerous code reviews in an attempt to mitigate risks elsewhere.

 Missing incremental skills naturally devolve into batch work, large changesets, which fit well with the branch-thinking.
 Batch work definitely disables the adoption of single-branch development.